 How to adopt AI without overcomplicating your stack

-The brands seeing the most success with AI aren’t the ones going all in — they’re the ones starting small, testing carefully, and scaling what works.
+The brands seeing the most success with AI start small, test carefully, and scale what works.

 Identify repeatable tasks to improve